 by Editorial Staff and Contributors

-A skin graft surgery is the removal and transplantation of healthy skin from one area of the body to another area.
-It is done to replace the skin in an area where the skin has been severely damaged.
-The source sites most commonly used for skin grafts are the inner thigh, buttocks, below the collarbone, in front of and behind the ear, and the upper arm.
+A skin graft surgery is the removal of healthy skin from one area of the body to be used in another area.
+It is done to replace skin that has been severely damaged.
+The skin grafts are most often taken from the side of the thigh, buttocks, below the collarbone, near the ear, or the upper arm.

 Reasons for Procedure